abhirajadhikary06/hadoop-ecommerce-lab/README.md

 * Website clickstream events
 * Application logs

-The data is processed through different stages of the Hadoop ecosystem to produce analytics-ready datasets that can be queried, stored, and further analyzed.
+The data is processed through different stages of the Hadoop ecosystem to produce analytics-ready datasets that can be queried, stored, served, and further analyzed using both warehouse and NoSQL technologies.

----

-# What These Notes Include

-* Complete implementation workflow
-* Practical command references
-* Docker-based setup
-* Configuration examples
-* ETL pipeline implementation
-* Streaming data pipeline
-* Log ingestion pipeline
-* Data warehouse implementation
-* NoSQL implementation
-* End-to-end Hadoop ecosystem integration

----

-# Intended Audience

-These notes are intended for:

-* Students learning Big Data
-* Aspiring Data Engineers
-* Backend Engineers exploring Hadoop
-* Interview preparation
-* Practical revision and reference
-* Anyone building hands-on Hadoop ecosystem projects

----

-# Learning Outcome

-After completing these practicals, readers will understand how to build an end-to-end data engineering pipeline that combines distributed storage, resource management, batch ETL, log ingestion, event streaming, data warehousing, and NoSQL storage using a realistic e-commerce use case.